-Stephen Carr started working out with Birmingham City in February 2009 to come out of retirement, and on February 23, he signed a one-month deal with the team.
-Carr got a contract extension until the season’s conclusion.
+Carr started working out with Birmingham City in February 2009 to come out of retirement, and on February 23, he signed a one-month deal with the team.
+He got a contract extension until the season’s conclusion.

 Carr re-signed with Birmingham on a two-year deal after the team was promoted to the Premier League.
 He was a member of the Birmingham team that went 15 games undefeated in all competitions, including a club record 12 unbeaten in the top division, during the 2009–10 Premier League season.
 He was appointed acting captain in Lee Carsley’s absence due to injury and squad rotation.

 After making an “offensive gesture” against Aston Villa fans towards the conclusion of the neighborhood derby, which Birmingham ultimately lost due to a contentious late penalty, Carr was given a one-match suspension for improper behavior before the end of the season.

 Carr participated in every match of Birmingham’s 2010–11 Premier League campaign, during which time they were demoted to the Championship.
 Birmingham then exercised their option to keep He on staff for another season.

 Carr made his 100th game for Birmingham against Portuguese club Nacional in the opening leg of the Europa League play-off round, the team’s first involvement in a major European competition in over 50 years.

 Due to knee cartilage damage, he missed a large portion of the second half of the 2011–12 season.
 His contract was set to end in June, but after Lee Clark, a former teammate from Newcastle, was named Birmingham’s manager, he agreed to a one-year extension.

 After being unable to play again, he declared his retirement from football after the 2012–13 season.
 He indicated that he and his family wanted to travel to Spain, where he had business interests, despite Clark’s best efforts to get him to remain at Birmingham as a coach.